 You can elevate these zeppoles by filling them with custard, jelly, pastry cream, butter, or honey.
 You can even make them in bigger sizes for more filling.
 Or you can enjoy zeppoles as a yummy Neapolitan dessert.
 There’s no limit, except for your imagination.

 You can’t talk about Italian breakfast without ciambella.
-This humble cake has appeared on Italian breakfast menus since… forever.
+This humble cake has appeared on famous Italian cookbooks and breakfast menus since… forever.
 Containing just essential baking ingredients like flour, baking powder, eggs, sugar, and milk, ciambella is not challenging at all.

 Not to mention, Italian people are pretty forgiving with this cake.
 Even if your cake comes out unattractive, they won’t blame you.
 While ciambella is delicious enough on its own, you can top it with whipped cream or berries.
 Serve it with a cup of coffee, and there’s your ideal breakfast.

 When you can’t decide between sweet treats or savory dishes to start your day, crostata is what you should look for.
-It’s because this dish comes in both styles.
+It’s because this signature Italian pie and cake comes in both styles.
 Sweet versions usually have fruit preserves for fillings like berries, cherries, peaches, etc. Modern variations even use Nutella.

 As for the savory crostata, you’ll find either meat or seafood in the filling, such as pork jowls, prosciutto, crayfish, or oysters.
 But, before eating, don’t forget to admire its rustic appearance as an open-faced tart.